mkgeiger/mqtt-broker/README.md

 ```
 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)
 ```
-After successful installation you need to start the Node-Red by issueing following command.
+After successful installation you need to start the Node-Red by executing following command.
 ```
 node-red-start
 ```
-Node-RED as a service can be started like this.
+Node-RED as a service can be started with this command.
 ```
 sudo systemctl enable nodered.service
 ```
 Now you can directly access Node-RED over the IP or hostname of the Raspberry Pi and the port 1880.
 You can configure your flows now.
-Your local Node-RED server can act as any other MQTT client and communicates directly with the mosquitto broker.
+Your local Node-RED server can act as any other MQTT client and communicates directly with the Mosquitto broker.
 ```
 http://raspberrypi.local:1880
 ```